Heitor Gouvêa

 https://indique.easynvest.com.br/?nome=<audio src/onerror=alert(1)>&id=1

-- The first is that it is on a subdomain, which does not give me access to LocalStorage from the main domain;
+- The vulnerable component is hosted on a subdomain, restricting access to LocalStorage on the main domain;

 https://www.easynvest.com.br/autenticacao?redirect_url=https://google.com